pangeo-data/pangeo-eosc/EGI.md

 For the rest of this tutorial, let us consider the `pangeo.vm.fedcloud.eu` host name.

-### Step 2) Get EGI Check-In credentials
+### Step 2) Get EGI Check-in credentials

 You need to follow this step for __every new Pangeo deployment host name__ generated, if you want to link it with EGI Check-in (which is recommended).

-Please follow the steps on the Check-In documentation for [Service Providers](https://docs.egi.eu/providers/check-in/sp/).
+Please follow the steps on the Check-in documentation for [Service Providers](https://docs.egi.eu/providers/check-in/sp/).
 In particular, the instructions using OpenID Connect as the authentication and authorization protocol.
 You need to fill the registration form at [EGI Federation Registry](https://aai.egi.eu/federation/).

-Check-In runs three separate instances: production (`aai.egi.eu`), demo (`aai-demo.egi.eu`), and development (`aai-dev.egi.eu`).
-To quickly test integration with Check-In, we suggest to configure Pangeo to connect to the _development_ instance (this way you can self approve the service registration).
+Check-in runs three separate instances: production (`aai.egi.eu`), demo (`aai-demo.egi.eu`), and development (`aai-dev.egi.eu`).
+To quickly test integration with Check-in, we suggest to configure Pangeo to connect to the _development_ instance (this way you can self approve the service registration).
-Note that by default the `vo.pangeo.eu` VO only exists in the production instance of Check-In.
-Please ask the EGI Check-In team (via an email to `check-in@egi.eu`) to create the VO in the development instance of Check-In.
+Note that by default the `vo.pangeo.eu` VO only exists in the production instance of Check-in.
+Please ask the EGI Check-in team (via an email to `check-in@egi.eu`) to create the VO in the development instance of Check-in.

 Here are additional details to fill out the registration form: